Cloud Software Development: All You Need to Know

 What Is Cloud Computing?

-The term cloud computing encompasses a range of services delivered via the internet by cloud providers.
+The term cloud computing encompasses a range of services delivered over the internet by providers.

-Cloud-based refers to computing resources (servers, storage, networking), tools (runtime, OS, middleware) and ready-made solutions (analytics, monitoring) that users leverage on demand.
+Cloud-based refers to computing resources (servers, storage, networking), tools (runtime, OS, middleware) and ready-made solutions (analytics, monitoring) that users can access on demand.

 Cloud-based development means that you don’t need to build and maintain your own physical infrastructure (servers or data centers) or install development tools to create software.
-You can use the required technology services and computing power delivered by third-party cloud vendors.
+Instead, you can utilize technology services and computing power provided by third-party vendors.

 Cloud Computing Features

-• Cloud solution servers are located in remote data centers.
+• Remote servers.
+Cloud solutions use servers in faraway data centers.

-• Users can access cloud services anytime, from any device and location.
+• Anywhere access.
+You can use remote services from any device and anywhere.

-• You don’t need to download and install cloud software on your device.
+• No downloads.
+You don’t have to download and install special software on your device.

-Cloud hosting has become an excellent alternative to the traditional approach, which typically means there is on-premise IT infrastructure within a company.
+Cloud hosting has become an excellent alternative to the traditional approach, which typically means there is the on-prem IT infrastructure within a company.

-• Level of control.
-If you need full control over hardware and software, you should have your own infrastructure.
-In the case of cloud hosting, you don’t have access to hardware and some operations.
+• Control level: If you require complete control over both hardware and software, owning your infrastructure is the way to go.
+In contrast, cloud hosting limits access to hardware and some operations.

 Web-Based Apps vs. Cloud-Based Apps